-No matter what happens and no matter what thoughts occur, you should perform no less than 4 (Table of Contents)

-cycles of techniques, assuming none have worked so far.
+No matter what happens and no matter what thoughts occur, you should perform no less than 4 cycles of techniques, assuming none have worked so far.
 Not following this simple rule will scuttle more than half of your opportunities to enter the phase.